 Um, and so that was my first foray into AI, into natural language understanding.
 And since then, I've just been obsessed with this idea of like, Hey, if AI can help me at school, can we use AI to help people at work?
 And so, you know, you fast forward a zillion years, um, being an engineer ramping up on new projects or having friends who are customer support agents or in it groups, I realized that everyone has that, that information problem where if you could have AI or technology help you, uh, quote unquote, be a genius at your job, you can do so much more.
 Um, and so that's kind of the backstory of forethought and why, uh, I co founded forethought with my cofounder and CTO Sammy.
 Um, and, uh, yeah, we're, we're really excited being on this mission.

 Awesome.
 I really love that.
-You know, a cloud app is, is a key piece of a lot of customer support teams and it's so important to not only have the, um, technology to help them, but also, you know, the training and, and certainly been able to get through things quickly.
+You know, the cloudapp screen recorder is, is a key piece of a lot of customer support teams and it's so important to not only have the, um, technology to help them, but also, you know, the training and, and certainly been able to get through things quickly.
 Um, with simple question answers that, you know, forethought can provide and, and, you know, advancing things.
 It's really cool to have lots of great tools in that space.
 Dan, I want to hear, uh, you know, your journey to forethought.
 Um, how did you kind of first connect with Deon, uh, what really ignited your, you know, fuel to leave, uh, Qualtrics where you were for a very long time and, uh, you know, what most excites you about what's going on?

 Yeah, so my story, it sounds like it's all connected, but I think in a lot of ways, I got really, really lucky about 18 years ago, I started with a company called focus services where people would outsource their customer support and sales.
 It went really, really well.
 I eventually started, I led a site there and then a friend of mine who I'd been friends with since we were kids like, Hey, Dan, there's this survey software company.
 I'm going to go work there.
 You should come.
 And I was like, no way, I'm not going to go work in survey surveys.
 Aren't interesting that I met the CEO, Ryan Smith, and I just, there was something different that we could do that we were going to go help organizations make data driven decisions.
 We were going to go help customer support teams, market research teams.
 That sounded really exciting, went and did that 13 years there, some of the best years of my life, where all five of my children were born, some of the best friends I could have possibly made.